-After serving my patients for twenty years using “centsible” (safe, effective, and cost-effective) corrective care protocols, the Washington State Medical Board (MQAC) shut down my medical practice in March 2013.
+After serving my patients for twenty five years using “centsible” (safe, effective, and cost-effective) corrective care protocols, the Washington State Medical Board (MQAC) shut down my medical practice in March 2013.
 I am appealing what I maintain was a vindictive, unjustified assault on my practice (and those of other holistic medical doctors in Washington State) as well a tremendously unfortunate deprivation of my patients’ rights to the care of their choice.

 Please understand that I consider this to have been politically motivated, as there were no patient complaints, no allegations of harm to any patients, and the Medical Commission attorney in charge admitted that it was a “self-generated” investigation.